BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 * has a URL that includes its creation index, i.e, the number of Queue Browsers that the session created prior to this one.

-* returns a set of HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.
+* returns a set of HJB-encoded JMS messages in the HTTP response on receiving a HTTP POST request to its 'receive' URL.

 ..
 [JMSSpec] `Java Message Service specification 1.1
   <http://java.sun.com/products/jms/docs.html>`_

+..
+Copyright (C) 2006 Tim Emiola